oli799/easy-start/README.md

 # Easy start 🏁 (TWT codejam submission)

-Easy start is a simple assistant to start your projects much easier.
+Easy start is a simple desktop assistant that makes much easier to start your new projects.

 ## Requriements 🛠